en de

 Image credit: Sachi Heliopolis Cairo

-Fusion kitchen with Mediterranean and Asian flavors, this is Sachi.
-Elegant presentation, a twist on traditions and premium ingredients are on the menu of the eatery in the center of Cairo.
-Chef Ashour Desouki is cooking and prepping a wide variety of flavors.
+Sachi specializes in fusion cuisine with Mediterranean and Asian flavors.
+Elegant presentation, a twist on traditions and premium ingredients define the menu of this eatery in the center of Cairo.
+Chef Ashour Desouki prepares a wide variety of flavors.

-Established in 2014, the restaurant operates in the meantime three locations, one of them in Cairo.
-It won the award for the Best Restaurant in Egypt by the World’s 50 best Restaurants.
+Established in 2014, the restaurant now operates three locations, one of them in Cairo.
+It even won the award for the Best Restaurant in Egypt at the World’s 50 Best Restaurants awards.

 Tip #12: Osmanly Restaurant